francescogarbin/gnome-keybindings/README.md

-# My own Gnome keybindings (for a tiled desktop)
+# My own Gnome keybindings for a tiled desktop
 I recently started tiling windows on my desktop with the Gnome Tiling Shell extension.

-This approach works great to have a Gnome desktop environment that resembles Hyprland for those hyprfocused moments yet keeps the sweet usability of Gnome when you're in a rush.
+The Gnome + Tiling Shell approach works great and provides me with a Gnome desktop environment that resembles Hyprland for those hyprfocused moments yet keeps the sweet usability of Gnome when you're in a rush.

+Hyprland is fantastic!
+But it's a pain when you're in a rush to deliver.
+When the pressure's on - I work as a CTO, the pressure's on basically... daily! - there's nothing like a desktop GUI metaphore that keeps you from mental madness.

+Yet, tiling is great when you need to relax, take a step back, analyze the the hole picture.
+Hence I managed to dive into a solution that provides me with the best of both world, aka the fixibility of the Gnome desktop and the rigorous tile-centrit windows arrangement of Hyprland.

-It's very much a personal repo, I'm making it public just for the sake of someone possibly benefiting from it.
+This is a very much a personal repo, I'm making it public just for the sake of someone possibly benefiting from it.

 ### Preconditions